lanl/VizAly-Foresight/analysisWorkflow/readme.md

 ## Requirements:
-workflow_b.py needs the aspw (Anotger Sqlite Python Wrapper).
+workflow_b.py needs the aspw (Another Sqlite Python Wrapper).
 To run it on Darwin, you will need Python 3 and aspw

 ``` Shell Script
 # load Python 3